TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 1 - Overview/2.1.2-guest-os-vs-vm/_index.md

 #### Layer A

 Queue inside the Guest OS (CPU Run Queue, RAM Page File, Disk Queue Length, Driver Queue, network card ring buffer).
 These queues are not visible to the underlying hypervisor as they have not been sent down to the kernel.
-For example, if Oracle sends IO requests to Windows, and Windows storage subsystem is full, it won’t send this IO to the hypervisor.
+For example, if Oracle sends IO requests to Windows, and Windows storage subsystem is full, it won't send this IO to the hypervisor.
 As a result, the disk IOPS counter at VM level will under report as it has not received this IO request yet.

 #### Layer B